19 Interesting VPN Statistics You Need to Know in 2023

 Countries With The Highest VPN Statistic Rates

 One of VPN's best features is bypassing most network restrictions.
-Depending on the particular VPN and the country the user is located in, the individual can circumvent certain features previously disabled.
-This grants the user access to various things, such as entertainment content like shows and movies, blocked from airing in specific countries and areas.
+Depending on the particular VPN and the country the user is located in, an individual can circumvent certain features previously disabled by their country restrictions.

-12. The United Arab Emirates ranked the highest in VPN adoption rate this 2022 at 43.18%.
+11. The United Arab Emirates ranked the highest in VPN adoption rate this 2022 at 43.18%.

 (AtlasVPN)

-According to AtlasVPN's analysis of VPN usage in 85 countries in 2020, 2021, and 2022, the UAE has recorded the highest adoption index at 43.18% of VPN downloads.
-Ranking 2nd and 3rd are Qatar and Singapore, with rates of 39.2% and 37.11%, respectively.
+AtlasVPN's analysis of VPN usage in 85 countries from 2020 to 2022, the UAE has recorded the highest adoption index of VPNs.

 (Security, GlobalWebIndex)

-Considering its internet users' profile and its culture, the Asia-Pacific Region ranks highest at 35%.
+Considering its internet users' profile and culture, the Asia-Pacific Region ranks highest at 35%.
 The Middle East and Africa are second with a 35% usage rate.

-14. Indonesia has the greatest VPN usage rate (61%), followed by Vietnam and Thailand.
+1. Indonesia has the greatest VPN usage rate (61%), followed by Vietnam and Thailand.

 (GlobalWebIndex, Security)

-15. On March 2020, a whopping 175% increase in VPN usage was recorded in Italy.
+14. On March 2020, a whopping 175% increase in VPN usage was recorded in Italy.

 (ISEmag, Cartesian)

-COVID-19 marked a paradigm shift in both the global health sector and how the government and businesses operated.
+COVID-19 marked a paradigm shift in the global health sector and how the government and businesses operated.
 According to studies from Statista, ISE, and Cartesian, there was a correlation between countries with alarmingly high cases of COVID-19 and the increase in VPN popularity.

 Reports showed that VPN usage rates in Italy increased by a massive 175%.
 The United States followed suit with a significant 124% increase, followed by countries of Spain and Germany with 58% and 40% increases in usage rates, respectively.

-16. Countries With The Lowest VPN Statistic Rates
+Countries With The Lowest VPN Statistics Rates

-17. Only 4% of Internet users in Australia use VPN.
+15. Only 4% of Internet users in Australia use VPN.

 (Geosurf)

-According to a study by Geosurf, four countries have a below 10% VPN usage rate.
 Those countries ranked lowest accordingly would be Australia (4%), the United States and the United Kingdom (5%), and Germany with 6% VPN usage.

-18. A 2022 study shows Japan has a 1.48% VPN adoption rate.
+16. A 2022 study shows Japan has a 1.48% VPN adoption rate.

 (AtlasVPN)

-Based on the research conducted by the Atlas VPN Team, the countries of Japan, Thailand, and Nigeria have the lowest VPN Adoption rate, all scoring below 4%, with Japan having a 1.48% adoption, Thailand with 1.91%, and Nigeria with a low 3.47% VPN adoption rate.
+Based on the research conducted by the Atlas VPN Team, the countries of Japan, Thailand, and Nigeria have the lowest VPN Adoption rate, all scoring below 4%, with Japan having a 1.48% adoption, Thailand with 1.91%, and Nigeria with a low 3.47% VPN adoption rates.

 Final Thoughts